+Figure 6 Average Latency for different message sizes with RabbitMQ.
+The different lines are for different message sizes in bytes.

-Figure 9 shows the average latency observed while running through the Kafka broker.
-Despite variation in latency using the Kafka broker, in average the system was running with a considerably low latency.
-But we observed some drastically high values frequently.
-The frequency of these values increases the average latency considerably.
+Figure 7 shows the average latency observed with the Kafka broker.
+We observed some drastically high latency values frequently.
+The frequency of these values increased the average latency considerably.
+Despite variations in latency, in average the system was running with a considerably low latency with Kafka.
 The Kafka broker is better suited to be run in machines with high disk IO rates.
 We ran our tests on computation nodes that doesn’t have very good IO performance.
 But there are other performance results of Kafka that were done on high disk IO nodes that shows some large variations in latency as well.
-In our setup Kafka broker latency was started to increase far more quickly than the RabbitMQ brokers.
+In our setup Kafka broker latency was started to increase much more quickly than the RabbitMQ brokers.

+5.2 Jitter: For most real time applications uniformity of the latency over time is very important.
+Figure 8 shows the latency variation in observed latencies for a particular message size and rate with RabbitMQ broker.
+The variation in latency was also minimal for message sizes up to 200KB.
+After that there was a large variation in the latency.
+The Kafka latency variation is very high compared to the RabbitMQ broker and we are not including those results here.